-A large bowl of buttered popcorn sitting on your lap improves any movie-watching experience, but if the snack doesn't agree with you, you might soon find yourself dashing toward the bathroom.
-Buttered popcorn doesn't typically lead to diarrhea, but there are reasons you might experience this gastrointestinal issue as a result of your choice of snack.
+A large bowl of buttered popcorn sitting on your lap improves any movie-watching experience, but sometimes your snack might not agree with you.
+Buttered popcorn and diarrhea aren't typically related, but there are reasons you might experience this gastrointestinal issue with this snack.

 Other Potential Causes

 Diarrhea is often the result of bacterial infections, which could occur if your popcorn, butter or serving bowl came in contact with a bacteria such as E. coli or salmonella, according to the Centers for Disease Control and Prevention.